geekitude/dokuwiki-template-namespaced/README.md

 * [x] [Widgets](https://github.com/geekitude/dokuwiki-template-namespaced#widgets) areas to customize Namespaced elements (any side widget will force side panel even if there's no sidebar page available)
 * [x] Accessibility friendly pure CSS smooth scrolling (speed depends on visitor's browser settings and can even be disable if browser supports that feature)
 * [ ] Namespace dependent CSS for [x] colors and [ ] fonts (an automatic theme color is possible while quite experimental)
+* [x] Most used colors on media details page (usefull to choose colors for namespace CSS).
 * [x] Namespace dependent UI images ([x] cover, [x] banner, [x] widebanner and [x] background pattern)
 * [ ] Google Fonts : each of main text, headings, condensed text (mostly nav bar) and monospaced text (```code``` syntax) can use a different Google font (be warned that main text font should be kept very readable)
 * [ ] Wide banner slider with latest changes at wiki home?